Al Cowlings

 Allen Cedric "A.C."
-Cowlings (born June 16, 1947) is a former American football player and actor.
-He began playing for the National Football League (NFL) in 1970, for such teams as the Buffalo Bills, Houston Oilers, Los Angeles Rams, Seattle Seahawks, and the San Francisco 49ers, until retiring after the 1979 season.
-Cowlings was taken fifth overall in the first round by the Buffalo Bills in the 1970 NFL Draft.
+Cowlings (born June 16, 1947) is an American former professional football player and actor.
+He played college football for the USC Trojans before being selected fifth overall in the first round by the Buffalo Bills in the 1970 NFL draft.
+He was a starter at various defensive positions for the Buffalo Bills, Houston Oilers, Los Angeles Rams, Seattle Seahawks, and the San Francisco 49ers, until retiring after the 1979 season.

-Cowlings is most famous for his role in aiding his close friend O. J. Simpson in fleeing the police on June 17, 1994, after Simpson was accused of killing his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.
-After leading police on a low-speed chase, Cowlings drove Simpson back to his home, where he was arrested.
-Cowlings was also arrested for aiding Simpson, but charges were dropped for lack of evidence.
+Cowlings is most famous for his role in aiding his close friend O. J. Simpson in fleeing the police on June 17, 1994, after Simpson was accused of killing his ex-wife Nicole Brown Simpson and her friend Ron Goldman.
+After leading police on a low-speed chase in his now infamous white Ford Bronco (not to be confused with Simpson's own Ford Bronco, which had traces of the victims' blood and was therefore used as evidence in the trial), Cowlings drove Simpson back to his home where both were arrested; Simpson for murder, and Cowlings for aiding a fugitive, although the charges against Cowlings would later be dropped.

 Early life

 Cowlings was born on June 16, 1947, in San Francisco, and raised in its Potrero Hill neighborhood.
 There he was a member of the Superiors social club, which met at the Booker T. Washington Community Center.
 He attended Galileo High School, where he played football with O. J. Simpson.
 He and Simpson became friends.
 After high school, both attended City College of San Francisco, where they played on the football team.